 Unless you live in Massachusetts, you may never have seen Salem Five Bank because all but one of their 37 branches are in that state.
 However, thanks to their online accounts, they are available anywhere and they are well worth checking out because they consistently offer one of the best savings account rates in the nation.

-Salem Five Direct led three of the four quarterly America's Best Rates surveys of savings account rates last year, and they are currently offering a 2.30 percent rate on savings deposits of up to $1 million.
+Salem Five Direct led three of the four quarterly America's Best Rates surveys of savings account rates last year, and they continue to offer high rates on savings deposits of up to $1 million.